ErikTheBlacksmith/Puzzles/Jane Street/2022-12 - die agony/readme.md

 To start, I first needed some way to track the orientation of the die.

-I set the origin to $x = y = z = 0$, and all the faces are 1 away.
+The origin of my coordinate plane represents the center of the die, and each face has a length of 2.
+Therefore the minimum distance between the origin and the face is 1, along one of the axes.

-Although this would still work like this, actually each face just needs to be represented by one point, so I ended up with 3 orthonormal points and their negatives
+Although everything continuing would still work like this, each face just needs to be represented by one point, so I ended up with 3 orthonormal points and their negatives.

 For the sake of visualization, take a standard die and place it such that one is pointing right, the center of that face will be at $(1,0,0)$.
 Put 2 pointing away from you.
 Its position will be $(0,1,0)$.
 3 should be facing up at the $(0,0,1)$ position.
 If it is 4, you have a left-handed die and need to swap the middle two columns of the following matrix:
 ```math